phearak2003/IT320/README.md

 # IT320

-# create as function if it can re-use
+# Create as function if it can re-use
-# use color from Color.kt
+# Use color from Color.kt